 This exploration is for all ages, as the colored smilies show.
 You can do the Native American Sand Painting exploration with your whole family together.

-The Native American Sand Paintings exploration is a combination history and art exploration from Unit 2-18 about American Peoples.
+The Native American Sand Paintings exploration is a history exploration from North American Peoples .
 Within the unit, you will find lots more hands-on projects and explorations to help your family learn all about the Native American peoples.
 Layers of Learning has hands-on explorations, experiments, and art projects in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 As he made the intricate designs, he also chanted and prayed for a healing blessing.
 Once he finished, he looked over his work, making sure that each part was in perfect order because the order of the art represented new harmony in the ill person’s life and body.
 It was this harmony that was intended to provide healing.
 Furthermore, it was believed that the sand paintings also acted as a portal for healing spirits that could aid the sick person.
 Once the painting and chanting were complete, it was thought to absorb the illness.
 Finally, once completely finished, the sand painting was destroyed.